jorgevee/Raylib-RL-Simulation/README.md

 ## License

-This project is provided for educational and research purposes.
-See the individual source files for specific licensing information.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments